 The following information is provided for general interest.
 Anyone with questions about the potential effects of the Zika virus in their own life should consult a doctor.

 Symptoms of Zika virus disease may include a fever, rash and headache, fatigue, muscle and joint pain, and conjunctivitis (red and inflamed eyes).
 The symptoms generally last for a few days to about a week.
 Around 80% of infected people show no symptoms at all.
 People usually recover from the infection without help.
 The infection may make a person feel miserable and may interfere with life for a while, but often the illness isn't serious.

 There is currently no specific treatment for a Zika virus infection.
 The symptoms can be treated, however.
-Just as in any viral infection, rest, adequate fluids, and good nutrition should help the immune system to fight the virus and aid recovery.
+As in any other viral infection, rest, adequate fluids, and good nutrition should help the immune system to fight the virus and aid recovery.
 If the condition doesn't improve or gets worse, a doctor's advice should be sought.
 Pregnant women, those with certain pre-existing health problems, and people with serious symptoms should consult a doctor.

 Secondary Effects of the Infection

 The link between the Zika virus and other diseases is worrying.
 An increase in Guillain-Barré syndrome was noticed after one outbreak of the virus in French Polynesia and after another in Brazil.
 An increase in the number of babies born with microcephaly was noticed after an outbreak in Brazil.
 The latter situation is of special concern to pregnant women and to those who hope to become pregnant soon.

 According to the CDC, there is now scientific consensus that the virus can cause microcephaly in newborn babies if the infection develops during pregnancy.
 The link between the virus and Guillain-Barré syndrome is strongly suspected but is not quite as certain as the link with microcephaly.